afaqirz67/CircuitPython/README.md

 # CircuitPython LCD
 ## Description
 The Circuit Python LCD would count in any directions up or down.
 Just like the Capacitive Touch Servo, which we used wires instead of a potentiometer, we have used wires for the CircuitPython LCD instead a button as well.
-The LCD would count up and down whenever the wires are pressed...

 ## Image